Recipe by Chef Michael Williams

 Japanese Beef Broth Ramen with Zucchini and Yam Noodles

-- READY IN 8 hours
+- Cook time 8 hours

 Ramen is a pretty big deal these days and this is my version of a darn tasty one.
 This broth has a fantastic depth of flavor and will make you want to drink the last drops from the bowl.

 - For the ramen:

 - Preheat oven to 450° F and place the bones in a casserole dish.
 Roast for about 30 minutes, turning half way through.
 Remove from the oven when the bones are nicely browned.